hannahdesmond/mastery-curriculum/chapter7/README.md

 > Where did the 'l's go in the example above?
 Think about this: in the first `split` example, where did the `" "` spaces go?

-If we provide an empty string (with no characters or spaces in it), the string will be split into an array with each element representing a character of that string:
+If we provide an empty string (with no characters or spaces in it), the string will be build an array with each element representing one character of that string's text:

 ```eval-ruby
 string = "Hello World!"